 As a result, what this hospital realized was that only 60% of men have primary care physicians.
 While its emergency room has 75,000 visits a year, almost 75% of those visits are for non-emergent conditions—like the marketing team member's father with a cold.

 Here was a population segment just waiting for someone to care for them.
 The Cleveland Clinic realized that and started holding annual Men's Health Summits, attracting 5,000 men who came and got annual physicals.
 We were sure our hospital client could do the same.
 Did they?
 Find the answer here in this blog.

 - Manufacturing is another industry which can vastly benefit from Blue Ocean Strategy.
 Perhaps you are not in healthcare but still want to understand how Blue Ocean Strategy could help your company.
 If so, here is another case to consider.
+(You can read more about them in our book, "On the Brink, A fresh lens to take your buisness to new heights.")
 We were working with the firm Benjamin Obdyke, manufacturer of an innovative house wrap which pulls moisture out of wood so that it doesn't mold or rot.
 When the 2008 recession hit and housing construction stalled, so did Obdyke.
 So they reached out to us to help them find their Blue Ocean.

 Likewise, who could use them but weren't, and why weren't they?

 To answer this question, we took them out exploring, specifically to look at their current customers.
 What could people use which Obdyke could provide if only they knew their pain points or unmet needs?
 To find out, we hung out at one of Obdyke's clients to see what they were selling.
 At other times, we took members of Obdyke's management with us to do culture probes with their current clients in order to understand their challenges.